a1q123456/a1q123456.github.io/blogs/cplusplus/2-iocp-api-asynchrous-socket-using-cpp-and-iocp.md

 Almost every IO-related API in Windows allows an `Overlapped` parameter, allowing developers to call the APIs asynchronously.

 Before discussing the IOCP APIs, it is necessary to introduce APIs for creating and interacting with thread pools.
-Those functions will help developers to use the callback mechanism of IOCP APIs.
+Those functions help developers to use the callback mechanism of IOCP APIs.

 An ordinary practice of using IOCP for asynchronous IO is as follows:
 1. Start an IO thread pool, and bind it to a socket;